-(3) Effects of the application of the standards The impact of applying the "Accounting Standard for Current Income Taxes," etc. on the consolidated financial statements is currently being measured.
+(3) Effects of the application of the standards The impact of applying the standards is currently being measured.

 Additional information

 (Board Benefit Trust (BBT))

 YMFG has introduced a Board Benefit Trust ("BBT") to raise awareness among Subject Directors, etc. of YMFG and its subsidiaries (banks within the Group (Yamaguchi Bank, Momiji Bank and Kitakyushu Bank) and YM Securities; the following shall apply hereinafter) toward raising operating performance at YMFG over the medium to long term and contributing to increases in corporate value.